AnugrahAsh/Quorith/README.md

   Create and manage daily, weekly, monthly, and yearly plans that align with your ambitions.

 - **Clean, Distraction-Free Design**
-  Synthara keeps your focus on priorities without unnecessary clutter.
+  Quorith keeps your focus on priorities without unnecessary clutter.

 - **Progress Tracking**
   Monitor your consistency and progress with clear, actionable insights.